jwtaylor310/YoLink-Get-Device-List/README.md

 ### Running the program:
    Open a terminal session on the Raspberry Pi.
-Navigate to the folder where you have installed the "yolink_get_devices.py" and "yolink_get_devices.cfg" files.
+Navigate to the folder where you have installed the "yolink_get_devices.py" and the "yolink_get_devices.cfg" files.
    Start the program with the command:
    "python yolink_get_devices.py".
 (Some Pi's may require specifying "python3" instead of just "python").
 The program will start and it will request the current list of devices from the YoLink MQTT broker.
 The results will be displayed in the terminal session.
 The program